 Do you have a messy bedroom?
 I am not really talking about cluttered but instead just overall messy.

 If you answered yes, no worries you are not alone.
 Actually, a lot of people struggle with keeping their bedrooms neat and put away.
-The good news is, keeping a clean room is not impossible and after today my hope is you may even consider it easy.
+The good news is, keeping a clean room is not impossible and it will help you to keep a clutter-free bedroom without freaking out.

 We are going to talk about what tips you can use to make cleaning your bedroom easier to do so you can get it done in just a few minutes.